mai-space/rust-ai-agents-jarvis/plan.md

 - [x] Add an interactive `setup` command for easy first-time configuration.
 - [x] Decouple CLI arguments from project-specific hardcoding.
 - [x] Update documentation for global installation and usage in any project.
+- [x] Add version pins for Rust 1.75.0 compatibility in `Cargo.toml`.